-Figure 3

 3.7.
 Crimp Requirements

 A. Reducing Bushing

-If used, the reducing bushing must be held firmly inside the contact wire barrel.
-The reducing bushing must be straight in relation to the wire barrel and must be flush with the end of the wire barrel or protrude no more than the dimension provided in Figure 4.
+If a reducing bushing is used, the reducing bushing must be held firmly inside the contact wire barrel.
+The reducing bushing must be straight in relation to the wire barrel and can protrude from the wire barrel to the dimension provided in Figure 4.

 B. Tab

-The tab must not be deformed in any way.
+The contact tab must not be deformed in any way.
 See Figure 4.

-C. Wire Barrel Crimp All wire conductors must be held firmly inside the wire barrel.
-The crimp applied to the wire barrel is the most compressed area and most critical in ensuring optimum performance of the crimped contact.
-The crimped area must be symmetrical on both sides of the wire barrel.
-See Figure 4.
+C. Wire Barrel Crimp

+All conductors must be held firmly inside the wire barrel.
+The crimp applied to the contact wire barrel is the most compressed area and most critical in ensuring optimum performance of the crimped contact.
+The crimped area must be symmetrical on both sides of the wire barrel as shown in Figure 4.

-The developed dual-indent crimp configuration results from using the specific tooling described in Section 5, TOOLING.
-D. Wire Conductor and Insulation Location No wire conductors can be folded back over the wire insulation.
-The wire insulation must not enter the wire barrel.
-The wire conductors must be visible between the reducing bushing, if applicable, or wire barrel and the wire insulation within the dimension given in Figure 4.
-The end of the wire must be flush with the end of the wire barrel or extend no more than the dimension given in Figure 4.
-E. Flash There shall be no flash or extruded contact insulation visible in the crimped area.
-See Figure 4.
+The developed crimp configurations result from using the specific tooling described in Section 5, TOOLING.
+D. Wire Conductor and Insulation Location No conductors can be folded back over the wire insulation.
+The insulation must not enter the wire barrel.
+The conductors must be visible between the reducing bushing, if applicable, or contact wire barrel and the wire insulation within the dimension stated in Figure 4.